EGA IBM PC Games

 Electronic Arts released John Madden Football for IBM PC MS-DOS 2.0 in 1989.
 Precursor to the Madden NFL series, John Madden Football displays in 4-color CGA and 16-color EGA 320x200 and 640x400.

 John Madden Football was distributed on 1x 3.5" 720kB DD diskette or 1x 5.25" 360kB floppy disk and installs onto a blank disk via Madden Football Installation program.
 In-game, John Madden Football employs code-wheel copy protection.
-John Madden Football was programmed by Robin Antonik and John Friedman.
+The IBM PC version of John Madden Football was drawn by Michael Kosaka and programmed by Robin Antonik, John Friedman and Ron Johnson.

 DeathTrack IBM PC 1989